cgrinstead12/Heroes_of_Pymoli/README.md

 Heroes Of Pymoli Data Analysis

 Our assignment was to do an analysis of a video game called Pylomi.
 We were given a csv file of purchases by users along with their age and gender.
-Of the 780 purchases, 576 came from active users, the vast majority of purchases are from male users (113%).
+Of the 780 purchases, 576 of which came from active users, the vast majority of purchases are from male users (113%).
 There also exists, a smaller, but notable proportion of female players (20%).

 Our peak age demographic falls between 20-24 (64%) with secondary groups falling between 15-19 (23%) and 25-29 (18%).